timtraversy/new_version/README.md

 `newVersion.showAlertIfNecessary();`

 ### Advanced 😎
 If you want to create a custom alert or use the app version information differently, call `getVersionStatus`.
-This will return a `VersionStatus` future with information about the local and app store versions of the app.
+This will return a `VersionStatus` Future with information about the local and app store versions of the app.
 ```
 final status = await newVersion.getVersionStatus();
 status.needsUpdate // (true)